ali-mashayekhi/css-components/hero-section-component/README.md

-# Carousel Component
+# Hero Section Component

-This is a carousel component styled only by CSS.
+This is a Hero section styled only by CSS.

 ## Table of contents